LucasBehrendt/tech-blog/README.md

 ### Design
 - #### Colours

   The colours used on the site are discreet and chosen to put emphasis on the content of blog posts, and not be distracting to the user.
-The background color is a near white Bootstrap colour (bg-light) that gives contrast to the content on the page, which is wrapped in card-like modules with a clear white background.
+The background colour is a near white Bootstrap colour (bg-light) that gives contrast to the content on the page, which is wrapped in card-like modules with a clear white background.
-  The navigation bar at the top of the page has a gray Bootstrap colour (bg-secondary) that is also consistently used throughout the application on links and buttons.
+  The navigation bar at the top of the page has a grey Bootstrap colour (bg-secondary) that is also consistently used throughout the application on links and buttons.

   User interactions, such as posting and commenting, or registering and deleting an account all have relevant user feedback.
 The buttons are coloured in an appropriate way, such as delete buttons being red.
 Messages giving users feedback are also coloured appropriately to clarify user actions taken.